qdrant/examples/graphrag_neo4j/readme.md

 4. **Configure Environment Variables:**

-   Create a file named `.env` in the root of the repository and add your credentials:
+   Create a file named `.env` in the root of the repository and add your credentials.
+Refer to the .env.sample for guidance.:

    ```env
    # Qdrant configuration